25.06.19 Summer Panel Debate – “Should NEDs stop things going wrong?”

 Chairing this Debate will be Sharon Constançon, CEO of Genius Boards and Genius Methods.

 “The topic of our next Panel Debate covers the Board’s responsibility from a more complex perspective – How NEDs individually should respond within a team dynamic when there are complex issues to deal with.
 How to think and act independently, do the right thing by the business, yet remain a team player, not transgressing the line of NED engagement.
 We have many cases where a NED could have acted differently, in effect “blown the whistle” – what would such action have achieved?
-I am currently finalising my Panel – balancing sagacity, knowledge, experience with radical thinking, respect for accountability, non-shrinking violets … expect quite a bit of noise, entertainment and learning.”.
+I am delighted to introduce my Panel – balancing sagacity, knowledge and experience with radical thinking, respect for accountability, non-shrinking violets … expect quite a bit of noise, entertainment and learning.”.